scope.yml

 value: .*

-# read, write, etc. The name, field, and value properties are regular
+# and delete.
+The name, field, and value properties are regular

 #